-In the 1943 invasion of Italy, one American platoon lands, digs in, then makes its way inland to attempt to take a fortified farmhouse, as tension and casualties mount.
+In the 1943 invasion of Italy, one American platoon lands, digs in, then makes its way inland to blow up a bridge next to a fortified farmhouse, as tension and casualties mount.
 Unusually realistic picture of war as long quiet stretches of talk, punctuated by sharp, random bursts of violent action whose relevance to the big picture is often unknown to the soldiers.
 Written by

 Rod Crawford <email@example.com>

 When a small patrol attacks the farm house they have to return to the wall.
 Lloyd Bridges is shown throwing his rifle over the wall with a bayonet attached.
 The next scene shows his bayonet in its scabbard on his back pack.
 See more »